-Every year, the US government requires Numerai to issue a 1099-misc to every US person to whom we have paid least $600.
+Every year, the US government requires Numerai to issue a 1099-misc to every US person to whom we have paid least $600 in that year.
 In order to do so, we will need to send you a W9 form in order to collect information like your Taxpayer Identification Number and your mailing address.

 We will email you a copy and snail mail you a physical copy.

 Numerai and its affiliates do not provide tax, legal or accounting advice.
-The above material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
+The above material and everything on the website has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.